 There are three age categories and one entry per category will be selected as the winner.
 The age groups are 11 yrs and under, 12 – 17 and 18yrs and over.
 The winning entry in each age category will be awarded the accolade of Falkirk Storytelling Festival Champion 2019, and receive a mounted output of their work courtesy of Eden Consultancy Group, and a £50 Howgate Gift Card.
 The winners will also receive a pair tickets to a Falkirk Football Club home game.

 Our aim in this competition is to celebrate the wonderful imagination and creativity of children and adults alike.
-It’s a level playing field for anyone entering, as we will anonymise the stories before they go off to be marked by our judging panel.

 1. The competition is organised by the Falkirk Storytelling Festival.